Upulee/Angular-Springboot-web-app/README.md

 # For frontend setup
 Please run the command
 "npm install"
-This is to insatll ng modules.
+This is to install ng modules.

 # For backend setup
 Please setup tomcat server in the IDE with given JDK dependencies and run the project as